 As an alternative, Onduline is a tough, lightweight, corrugated sheet made up of cellulose fibres that have been soaked in bitumen.
-This is a long lasting material that is cut to size and offers both waterproofing and insulation.
+This is a long-lasting material that is cut to size and offers both waterproofing and insulation.

 Except when security is a consideration, glazing is important since it lets light into a shed so that you can see what you're doing.
 Traditionally glass has been the favoured material, however many sheds now use a synthetic equivalent.

 Glass is easy to break whether this is when it is being fitted or later on perhaps by a stone or a football.
-Toughened glass will not break into dangerous shards but it will still have to be replaced, if only to retain your shed's smart appearance.
+Toughened glass will not break into dangerous shards but it will still have to be replaced if only to retain your shed's smart appearance.

-Acrylic, Styrene and Polycarbonate offers superior strength and shatterproof qualities with the ability to survive high impacts.
+Acrylic, Styrene and Polycarbonate offer superior strength and shatterproof qualities with the ability to survive high impacts.
 In addition, both are lightweight and easy to handle, have excellent light transmission and are better insulators than glass.

 Painting is not necessary but wooden sheds can be painted at any time after delivery, although some manufacturers recommend waiting at least six months in order for any pressure treatment to completely settle.